PDF(117.0 KB) View with Adobe Reader on a variety of devices

 The main goal of CER is to route an emergency call to a local PSAP.
 Imagine a person is in Boston and dials 911; The CUCM cluster is in New York City and the local administrator set 911 to route to the local PSAP.
 The person reaches someone on the phone that can help, but since the person reached is on a New York PSAP, they must re-route the call to the Boston PSAP, who can dispatch the emergency department(s) needed.
 On a positive note, this person did finally receive the help that they desperately needed.
 However, there was precious time that was lost while they waited to be re-routed to the PSAP that is local to them.
 This can be dangerous in many ways.
 It is possible that the company the person works for could be responsible for that loss of time since they did not route the 911 call to a local PSAP.

 CER is designed to avoid this situation.
-If the person in Boston dials 911, that person should be instantly routed to a Boston PSAP that has the exact location provided to the emergency dispatch.
+If the person in Boston dials 911, that person is instantly routed to a Boston PSAP that has the exact location provided to the emergency dispatch.

 CER reviews the calling end point (phone) and then: